kayaayberk/kayaayberk/README.md

-- 👋 Hi, I’m @kayaayberk
+- 👋 Hi, I’m Ayberk
 - 👀 I’m interested in design and coding
 - 🌱 I’m currently learning how to code with a great passion
 - 💞️ I’d be more than happy to collaborate on any idea!